xchwarze/flipperzero-firmware-wPlugins/docs/pages/index.rst

 ------------

 1. Install the application from the `Flipper Lab <https://lab.flipper.net/apps/upython>`_ on your Flipper device.
-2. Write some Python code or use one of the provided examples.
+2. Write some Python code or use one of the provided `examples <https://github.com/ofabel/mp-flipper/tree/master/examples>`_.
 3. Use the `qFlipper <https://flipperzero.one/update>`_ application to upload the code to your Flipper's SD card.
 4. Use the **uPython** application on your Flipper to execute your Python script.

+Checkout the :doc:`reference </reference>` section for an in-depth API documentation.

 License
 -------